krenakxg/bi-case-study/README.md

 #### Fact table
 - **fct_engine_operations** - Metrics related to each specific engine operation

+## Additional information on the development process (data quality checks, EDA) can be found in the Jupyter notebook file.

 ## Steps
 ### 1. Run the python function